What is the Difference Between A Service Charge and a Gratuity?

 Wedding White Glove Service.
 Howerton+Wooten Events.

-A service charge is a mandatory and automatic (pre-determined) fee that is typically added to your hotel invoice or catering invoice or audiovisual (lighting, microphones, etc.) invoice for the service personnel.
-Here is an example — Most hotels in the Washington DC area charge a service charge (typically 20 – 24%) on their F&B invoice and their audiovisual invoice.
+A service charge is a mandatory and automatic (pre-determined) fee.
+Hotels and event venues typically add it to your invoice.
+This could be a rental invoice, catering invoice, audiovisual (lighting, microphones, etc.) invoice.
+Here is an example: Most hotels in the Washington DC area charge a service charge (typically 20 – 24%) on their F&B invoice and their audiovisual invoice.

-A gratuity is a voluntary amount of money given in exchange for a service performed.
-A gratuity is also known as a tip.
-Example —We typically tip our waitress or our hair stylist for great service.
+A client gives a monetary gratuity for a service performed.
+Another name for a gratuity is a tip.
+Here is an example:We typically tip our waitress or our hair stylist for great service.

-So, what’s the difference — A service charge is mandatory and it is pre-determined by the hotel or vendor.
+A service charge is mandatory.
+The hotel, event venue or vendor pre-determines the service charge.
 The gratuity is at the discretion of the bride or groom.

 One more thing.
 Most service charges are taxed, so a 24% charge could be as high as 34% when it is all said and done. (ouch!)
 So, I recommend reviewing this charge with your vendors beforehand to ensure that you plan your wedding budget accordingly.